Contract of Indemnity and Guarantee Definition

 1).
 Right of Subrogation:

-When the surety has paid the guaranteed debt on the default of the principal debtor, he steps into the shoes of the creditor, and the surety is subrogated to all the rights which the creditor had against the principal debtor.
+When the surety has paid the guaranteed debt on the default of the principal debtor, he steps into the shoes of the creditor, and the surety is subrogated to all the rights that the creditor had against the principal debtor.

 2).
 Right of Indemnity: